3DCdsc/Intro_to_React_Workshop/README.md

 // Function Expression
-// Function is loaded when the line is reached const thisIsAFunction = ( paramOne ) => {
+// Function is loaded when the line is reached

+// The below function is called a Arrow Function (I guess because of the => ) const thisIsAFunction = ( paramOne ) => {
   return( "hello world" )
 }

 const thisIsAFunction = ( paramOne ) => "hello world"
+// Notice how this version of the Arrow Function, doesn't have the curly braces {}

-const thisIsAFunction = function( paramOne ){
+// Without the curly braces, the function automatically return whatever after that.
+In this case, the function automatically returns "hello world" const thisIsAFunction = function( paramOne ){
   return("hello world)
 }